aodn/geoserver-build/README.md

 The service is requested using the `csv-restricted-column` format, for example `http://<host>/geoserver/ows?typeName=argo_profile_download_data&SERVICE=WFS&outputFormat=csv-restricted-column&REQUEST=GetFeature&VERSION=1.0.0&CQL_FILTER=platform_number%20LIKE%20%271900042%27`

 The response is identical to the CSV output format WFS response but excludes columns configured as not available for download.

-## What Is Missing?

-At the moment the unique list of possible values for String filters is always returned.
-Thus the ability to request only filter information or only request values for a specified filter are missing.
-These features could be useful in the case of layers that have many possible values for a filter.

 ## Useful Documentation